duwadisudan/whichscript/README.md

 ## Usage

-Use `whichscript.save_output` to write text results to a file.
-A metadata JSON file and a copy of the executing script will be saved alongside your output.
+To manually save an output, call `whichscript.save_output` with the data and path.
+A metadata JSON file and a copy of the executing script will be written next to your output.

+For automatic logging of all file writes, call `whichscript.enable_auto_logging()` once at the start of your script.
+Any file opened in write mode will have its metadata and a copy of the calling script saved alongside it.

 ```bash
 python example_analysis.py